Start today off right with a 52 Week Savings Challenge!

 Every week, you can transfer your money from your bank account into your online savings.
 We also advise against getting debit cards for your savings accounts, as this takes away the temptation of spending your money.

-Related article: The Best Bank To Save Money: Is CIT Bank Really #1
+Related blog post: The Best Bank To Save Money: Is CIT Bank Really #1

-Do you want to try a money challenge, but you don’t have extra money to save?
+Are you ready to try a 52 week challenge, but you don’t have extra money to save?
 We have plenty of resources throughout our blog that will help you save a little more money each month to allow you to take part in a money challenge.

 However, I wanted to share some quick tips on how you can save extra money each month.